Judy95/TicTacToe/README.md

 # TicTacToe
-TicTacToe game using JavaScript, HTML and CSS
+TicTacToe game using JavaScript

 In this repo I practised:

--CSS Hover Effects
+-How to use flexbox to center elements

--JS Game Logic
+-Using CSS grid to create layouts

--CSS Not Selector
+-How to use charcodes

--CSS Shape Building
+-How to bind click and input events in JavaScript